 2. How do they treat waitstaff?
 More importantly, how do they treat the bussers?
 Are they polite and patient, even if a brand new employee accidentally nudges their elbow when clearing?
 Do they say please and thank you?
 Would they be horrified if you referred to the staff as “the help”?
 If the answers to all the above are “yes,” then they’re a keeper, for if they’re kind to strangers, especially ones most people barely notice, just imagine how nice they’ll be to you.

 3. Do they call their mom more than they call you?
 There’s nothing wrong with familial love; in fact, a close relationship with the ‘rents is a sign of stability (look ma, no baggage!).
-However, unless their mom is in the hospital or recently widowed, a grown woman or man shouldn’t need to check in every day with “Mommy.”
+However, unless their mom is in the hospital or recently widowed, a grown woman or man shouldn’t need to check in multiple times a day with “Mommy.”
 If those apron strings aren’t cut, you’re bound to get tangled in them.

 4. Do they constantly bitch about their co-workers?
 If so, all that criticizing might just be a cover for being hopeless at their job, as well as an excuse for not getting off their ass and improving their situation.
 The person you’re dating doesn’t have to be in their dream job, but they should at least have a plan for getting there.